 12. Claimed benefits too early?
 Walk that back

 Let's say you start taking a reduced Social Security payout at 62 because you need the money — but then, you land a job.

 You can turn back the clock: pay back your Social Security money so you can collect a fatter benefit later.

 You have only 12 months to change your mind, and each American gets only one mulligan (or do-over) in their lifetime.

 13. Take Social Security while on unemployment

 If you've been laid off and are old enough for Social Security, you might be able to receive unemployment and Social Security benefits at the same time.

-4. Don't earn too much after you retire
+14. Don't earn too much if you retire early

 Once you retire and start taking Social Security, it’s crucial to keep a close eye on any extra money you make, because that can reduce your benefits.

-If you're younger than your full retirement age, Social Security in 2018 cuts $1 from your benefits for every $2 you earn over $17,040.
-Once you reach full retirement age, your benefits will shrink by $1 for every $3 earned above $45,360.
+If you're younger than your full retirement age, Social Security in 2019 cuts $1 from your benefits for every $2 you earn over $17,640.

 As you've undoubtedly gathered by now, Social Security can be tricky — with a lot of nuances.
 The program can be so convoluted that staffers in different Social Security Administration offices might interpret the rules differently.